cboudereau/cboudereau.github.io/_posts/2017-08-18-why-we-use-fsharp-data-in-prod.markdown

 ## Flexibility

-When the partner change his protocol, we have to change the adapter with the new sample and it is really hard to make a diff between 2 sample where data are completely different (this 2 samples has been provided at 2 moment and/or 2 different person).
+When the partner change his protocol, we have to change the adapter with the new sample and it is really hard to make a diff between 2 sample where data are completely different.
 So, we add a new test but due to the context problem, it is really hard to see if the change have same name but not the same structure and scope.

 > If all test are done, there is only one test for the new protocol and other based on old protocol
 > If there is a cardinality problems it is really hard to see how it impact the business part (price scope for example).

-I prefer use fsharp because if there is a new scope (a new node for example), the code refuse to compile and we have to reason about the whole code.
+I prefer use fsharp because if there is a new scope (a new node for example), the code will not compile and we have to reason about the whole code.

 > How to support both new and old protocol in the same app without error ?